CLSherrod/clsherrod.github.io/now.md

 ## Music
 I’m a huge music fan.
 Love a lot of different styles of music.
 I have even created some music.
 ### Musician
-- My last song I wrote [Drops](https://chr1stopher.com) is an electronic song.
+- My last song I wrote is [Drops](https://chr1stopher.com).
+- I’ve been writing lyrics, which is new to me.
+It’s in a style that I don’t know how to compose music for and I don’t sing so not sure what I’ll do with the growing catalog of lyrics.

 ### Music Fan
 - The latest song I really like is [Feel Yourself](https://www.youtube.com/watch?v=TZhdLNs7Gvk) by [Flamingosis](http://www.flamingosis.com).
 Very catchy tune from a new artist to me.